 Beds, Cambs, Essex and Herts

-Visit the historic town of Bedford, dating back to Saxon times, or come to Woburn, great for antiques and collectables, the Woburn Abbey and Safari Park.
-Other attractions nearby include Shuttleworth Swiss Gardens, Birds of Prey Centre, and Vintage Aircraft and Cars Collection .
+Visit the historic town of Bedford, dating back to Saxon times, or come to Woburn, great for antiques and collectables and the Woburn Abbey and Safari Park.
+Attractions nearby include the ZSL Whipsnade Zoo, the Shuttleworth Swiss Gardens, the Birds of Prey Centre, and the Vintage Aircraft and Cars Collection .

-If visiting Essex, spend a great family day out at Audley End House, England’s grandest stately homes built to entertain royalty, or visit the Boyce Hill Golf & Country Club for an excellent round of golf.
-Barleylands Farm and Craft Village is a great place for a day out with the kids in Essex, whether it is sunny or it rains.
-The museum is used as an educational facility to teach children about the agricultural history of the local area.
+If visiting Essex, spend a great family day out at Audley End House, England’s grandest stately homes built to entertain royalty, or visit the Barleylands Farm and Craft Village for a day out with the kids..

-For lovers of historical buildings and beautiful gardens, why not visit the Hatfield House, St Albans Abbey, Hitchin Lavender or the Burston Garden Centre in Hertfordshire.
+For lovers of historical buildings and beautiful gardens, why not visit the Hatfield House, St Albans Abbey, or the Hitchin Lavender.
 Take your children to the College Lake Nature Reserve, the Shepreth Wildlife Park, the Paradise Wildlife Park, or go for an adventure with friends at the Snow Centre in Hemel Hempstead.